-House on the Atlantic Ocean Coast in Spain
+House on the Atlantic Ocean Coast in Spain28 photos

 Carlos Kintsch, Spanish pavilion architect at the 15th Venice Architecture Biennale, who received one of three "Golden Lions" together with his colleague Inaki Carnicer, designed a private house on the Atlantic Ocean coast in the city of Perbes, Spain.